ics-jku/riscv-vp-plusplus/README.md

 This will also copy the VP binaries into the *vp/build/bin* folder.

-#### Alternative Setup: Docker

-Instead of compiling the riscv-vp manually, a `Dockerfile` is also provided which eases this process.
-In order to build a Docker image from this file run the following command:

-	$ docker build -t riscv-vp .

-Afterwards, start a new Docker container using:

-	$ docker run --rm -it riscv-vp

-Within this Docker container, the riscv-vp source tree is available in `/home/riscv-vp/riscv-vp/`.
-A RISC-V cross compiler toolchain is also part of the container.
-As such, it is possible to compile and run any of the examples from the `./sw` subdirectory in this container.
-For
-example:

-	$ cd /home/riscv-vp/riscv-vp/sw/basic-c/
-	$ make
-	$ make sim

 #### FAQ

 **Q:** How do I exit the VP?